AdaCore/spark2014/docs/lrm/source/packages.rst

    class-wide precondition and postcondition expressions.]
-   Any operations within a Default_Initial_Condition expression that were resolved in this way (i.e., as primitive operations of the (notional) formal derived type NT), are in the evaluation of the the expression (i.e., at run-time) bound to the corresponding operations of the type of the object being "initialized by default" (see Ada RM 3.3.1).
+   Any operations within a Default_Initial_Condition expression that were resolved in this way (i.e., as primitive operations of the (notional) formal derived type NT), are in the evaluation of the expression (i.e., at run-time) bound to the corresponding operations of the type of the object being "initialized by default" (see Ada RM 3.3.1).